 Blog: Hello Design System World 👋🏽

 tl;dr Having an agreed-upon, yet flexible, common design language between teams is a great tool to have for creating digital products.
 But it and the products you (co)create with a common design language (or system) are only going to be as good and useful as your team's individual and collective level of empathy toward your users' experiences.

-The last several years, I have had great opportunities to grow into leadership positions in the tech and people spheres.
+As the last few years have unfolded, I have had great opportunities to grow into leadership positions at Tesla.
 During this time, I remained (and remain) close to the work that my teammates experience day-in, day-out... within reason of course, although I'm learning the balancing act myself as I go.

 I remain close to the ground to stay near the problems that need solving, both, immediately and long-term.
-This doesn't mean I need to make the micro-level, minute-by-minute decisions, nor do I want to: this is why I build, mentor and trust my teammates' judgment (See prior paragraph ☝🏽).
-What this does mean, is that I carefully listen, observe, study and reflect on the problems I experience personally and reported on by my teammates on our processes and products, including feedback from our users.
-One important thing here though, is that we -- folk in the tech world building the products -- often overlook that we too are inherently customers of our own products, or should be.
-If we change our perspective to also include ourselves as customers of our own tools, and of our products and processes, than perhaps we can further, level-up the the quality and experience of such tools and products for both ourselves and our user base. #Empathy
+By staying close, this doesn't mean I need to make the micro-level, minute-by-minute decisions, nor do I want to: this is why I intentionally build and mentor a team of individuals whos' judgment I trust completely.
+What this does mean, however, is that I carefully listen, observe, study and reflect on the problems, challenges and general feedback reported on by both my teammates and users of our flagship product.
+To take it a step further, beyond listening and responding to feedback, my team and I pivot our perspective to also include ourselves as customers of our own products, so we can attempt to see and experience what our customers would experience firsthand with our product and be as proactive as possible with product features, for instance, instead of always reactionary.

 Design System: A Common Language Between Teams

-With this in mind, one area that my team and I have identified that would benefit greatly from some intentional (re)focus and prioritization for leveling-up our collaboration and product output, specifically in the design, product and software engineering circles, is the adoption of what folks refer to as a common language between said teams; in other words, a
+With this in mind, one area that my team and I have identified that would benefit greatly from some intentional (re)focus and prioritization for leveling-up our collaboration and product output, specifically in the design, product and software engineering circles, is the adoption of what folks refer to as a common language between the aforementioned teams; in other words, a

 design system.
 A design system is not entirely new, and they exist now by other names in other disciplines, however, they're not yet common as a critical asset in product engineering teams that I'm aware of.